 First, there seemed to be no trucks on the road.
 Second, the cars that huffed past us were filled to the gills with whole Spanish families bearing vast bouquets of flowers.
 And all those Spaniards looked, to the last, very grim.

 After a few futile hours, we made our way — walking — a few kilometers down the road to a truck stop where, using my pidgin Spanish, the mystery of the ride drought was solved.
-It seemed that we were trying to get to Barcelona on one of the holiest days of the Spanish year — All Saints Day, or as we have it here in America, Halloween.
+It seemed that we were trying to get to Barcelona on one of the holiest days of the Spanish year — All Saints Day, or the American version a day or so earlier and which is one of the unholiest days of the year — Halloween.

 Disillusioned words like bullets bark